kyma-project/busola/docs/extensibility/50-list-and-details-widgets.md

 ### `ConditionList`

 The `ConditionList` widget renders the conditions as an expandable list with condition details.
-This widget is primarily designed for the overview section **data.details.status**
+This widget is primarily designed for the overview section **data.details.status** or **data.details.status.body**

 See the following example: